Apply for housing

 Perth & Kinross is a very popular place to live.

-Our revised Common Allocations Policy [4Mb] was approved by the Council's Housing & Health Committee and the Association's boards in January 2016 and will take effect from the 1 April 2016.
+Our revised Common Allocations Policy [4Mb] was approved by the Council's Housing & Health Committee and the Association's boards in January 2016 and took effect from the 1 April 2016.

 The revised policy was developed in partnership with:-